jh95kr2004/IVY/README.md

 Just type command below on the root directory of this project.

     node app.js
-You should not close the terminal that runs Node.js.
+You SHOULD NOT close the terminal that runs Node.js.
 Unless the service will be terminated.
 If you want to run the service as the background service, see this link: [How do I run a node.js app as a background service?](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service)<br>

 ### Use service
 Now you can use IVY service using web browser.
 Just type the address of your web server on the browser.
 Default port of this service is 3000.

     http://<address of your webserver>:3000

 ### Login administrator account
 Default account of administrator:
 - ID: admin@ivy.com